ShareVerse: Multi-Agent Consistent Video Generation for Shared World Modeling: Related Work

-\textbf{Multi-View Models}.Current research in multi-view video generation primarily focuses on object-level or small-scale 4D synthesis.
-SV4D \cite{xie2024sv4d} generates multiple novel view videos by leveraging both 3D priors in multi-view image generation models and motion priors in video generation models.SynCamMaster \cite{bai2024syncammaster} designs a multi-view synchronization module to maintain appearance and geometry consistency across different viewpoints.
+Current research in multi-view video generation primarily focuses on object-level or small-range 4D synthesis.
+SV4D \cite{xie2024sv4d} generates multiple novel view videos by leveraging both 3D priors in multi-view image generation models and motion priors in video generation models.
+SynCamMaster \cite{bai2024syncammaster} designs a multi-view synchronization module to maintain appearance and geometry consistency across different viewpoints.
 IC-world \cite{wu2025ic} enables parallel and coherent multi-view generation through pixel-wise coupling and instruction-based in-context prompting.
-These are fundamentally distinct from the work we present, which focuses on multi-agent large-scale world modeling, with the goal of realizing the dynamic interaction and collaborative generation of multi-agents to construct a shared world.
+These are fundamentally distinct from the work we present, which focuses on multi-agent long-range world modeling, with the goal of realizing the dynamic interaction and collaborative generation of multiple agents to construct a shared world.